 The University of York performed strongly in the most recent REF, carried out in 2014, with results placing the University among the leading institutions in the UK for research.

 The proportion of research activity of world-leading, 4* status is among the highest of any UK university, and York is rated tenth out of 155 higher education institutions for the impact of its research.
-Seven of the University’s academic departments were ranked in the top five for their subject while twelve were in the top ten in terms of impact.
+Eight of the University’s academic departments were ranked in the top five for their subject while twelve were in the top ten in terms of impact.